 You can also choose to add a feature through which the physicians can directly access the patient’s records while having virtual consultations to get access to the patient’s clinical history and bring in efficiency in the healthcare delivery process itself.

 Any data collected, stored and transmitted via the app needs to be compliant with HIPAA security and privacy rules.
-Arkenea has developed several telemedicine platforms for various clients.
+Arkenea has developed several telemedicine applications for various clients.
 One such example is Feelya.

 6. Symptom checker and in-app chats